The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 — SOCP (@socp_tweets) April 2, 2018

-This tadpole-like fish resides deep within the Mariana Trench in the Western Pacific Ocean and has gained the title of world’s deepest-living fish, the Inquisitr reported in November.
-This fish is just four inches (112 mm) long and can live at depths of between 22,000 and 26,000 feet (6,898 and 7,966 m).
+This tadpole-like fish resides deep within the Mariana Trench in the western Pacific Ocean and has gained the title of world’s deepest-living fish, the Inquisitr reported in November.
+This fish is just 4 inches (112 mm) long and can live at depths of between 22,000 and 26,000 feet (6,898 and 7,966 m).

 World Register of Marine Species @WRMarineSpecies hails our discovering the the Mariana snailfish (Pseudoliparis swirei) – officially deepest fish in the ocean – as one of the most remarkable new species. https://t.co/P79dQQ8h4k pic.twitter.com/Pngn8p7MyZ